ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 </details>

 ---

-5. Is it good idea to combine forward and backward stepwise subset selection technique as a single method?
+Q. Is it good idea to combine forward and backward stepwise subset selection technique as a single method?

 <details><summary><b>Answer</b></summary>